N-Coder/pc-tree/README.md

 Note that the conversion of Zanetti to C++ and applying our minor changes to other implementations needs `clang` and `clang-format`, preferably version 11.

-Running the evaluation automatically needs a SLURM cluster, esp. the `sbatch` command, to run all jobs in parallel.
+Running the evaluation automatically needs a [Slurm](https://slurm.schedmd.com/) cluster, esp. the `sbatch` command, to run all jobs in parallel.
-Furthermore, credentials for a MongoDB database and collection for the evaluation results need to be entered in `evaluation.py` and `plots/common.py`.
+Furthermore, credentials for a [MongoDB](https://www.mongodb.com/) database and collection for the evaluation results need to be entered in `evaluation.py` and `plots/common.py`.
-We provide a preconfigured Docker container that provides this environment on a single machine without a runtime overhead.
+We provide a preconfigured [Docker container](#via_Docker) that provides this environment on a single machine without a runtime overhead.

 ## Installation